A 2018 RITA® Finalist for Best mid-length Contemporary Romance of the year as well as a finalist in the National Readers Choice Awards!

 As things between them begin to heat up, Sarah and Luke have to admit they’ve definitely fallen in lust with one another.
 But in love?
 No way.

 He stifled a groan and took a deep breath.
-He knew exactly what the otherwise implied.
-It was a scene he should be used to.
+This was a scene he should be used to.
 Every few months, Torie would break up with him.
 He’d take it like a man, and then after a few days or even a week, she’d call, wanting to get back together and they’d resume their relationship like nothing had ever happened.
 After three years, however, the pattern was getting a little old.

 “Give me a few more minutes and I’ll be happy to take it to whatever level you want,” he joked, hoping she’d go for it.